gwisp2/klipper-drawbot/README.md

 [printer]
 kinematics: corexy
-# Units: mm/s and mm/s^2, you may try to find values that are the best for your drawbot
+# Current values are quite slow, you may try to find values that are the best for your drawbot
+# Units: mm/s and mm/s^2
-max_velocity: 100
+max_velocity: 10
-max_accel: 1000
+max_accel: 300

 [stepper_x]
 step_pin: PD2